What is a Computer and Information Research Scientist?

 What education or degrees do I need to become a Computer and Information Research Scientist?

-Those interested in being a Computer and Information Research Scientist may also be interested in:
+Those thinking about becoming a Computer and Information Research Scientist might also be interested in the following careers:

 More about our data sources and methodologies.